Link Expiry

 Definition

 Link expiry is a feature that automatically deactivates a shared URL after a specified date, time, or condition is met.
-Once expired, anyone clicking the link sees a message that the content is no longer available instead of the original publication.
-This gives publishers precise control over how long their content remains accessible.
+Once the deadline passes, anyone clicking the link sees a notice that the content is no longer available instead of the original publication.
+The publisher retains full control: the underlying content is not deleted, only the link stops granting access.
+This means the same publication can be re-shared later with a new link or an extended deadline without recreating anything.
+Link expiry turns every shared URL into a time-boxed access window rather than a permanent open door.

 Why It Matters